 - West Virginia (permitless carry if at least 21 years old)

-Five more states meet nearly all of the criteria listed above, but either have ammunition restrictions or a waiting period for purchases.
+Seven more states meet nearly all of the criteria listed above, but either have ammunition restrictions, a waiting period for purchases, lack one of the Castle Doctrine or Stand Your Ground laws, or some other restriction the above states do not possess.
 These states are:

 - Kansas (permitless carry if at least 21 years old) — The sale and possession of plastic-coated handgun ammunition is prohibited.

-- Kentucky (permitless carry if at least 21 years old) — Armor-piercing ammunition is prohibited.
+- Kentucky (permitless carry if at least 21 years old) — Armor-piercing ammunition Armor-Piercing Ammunition is designed to penetrate ballistic armor and protective shields intended to stop or deflect conventional bullets. is prohibited.

 - Missouri (permitless carry if at least 18 years old) — The possession and sale of “exploding bullets” is prohibited.

 - North Dakota (permitless carry if at least 18 years old) permitless carry is for residents only and is concealed carry only.

 - Oklahoma (permitless carry if at least 21 years old) — The possession or use of any “restricted bullet” is prohibited.

 - Tennessee (permitless carry if at least 21 years old or at least 18 years old for members of the military) — Exploding bullets are illegal.

 All Other States

 If you live in one of the states already listed, consider yourself fortunate.
 For those who live in Hawaii, California, New Jersey and New York, we feel for you.
 These four states are the most restrictive states in the U.S. for gun owners.
 The remaining states not listed here fall somewhere between the top gun-friendly states and the ones most restrictive to gun owners.